bcgov/moh-iam/ldap-keycloak-etl/README.md

 ## History and justification

-We are aware that Keycloak provides [LDAP Mappers](https://www.keycloak.org/docs/latest/server_admin/#_ldap_mappers), but unfortunately these could be not be used because the MoH LDAP schema stores roles in an unconventional way.
+Keycloak provides [LDAP Mappers](https://www.keycloak.org/docs/latest/server_admin/#_ldap_mappers) out-of-the-box, but unfortunately these could be not be used because the MoH LDAP schema stores roles in an unconventional way.
 A conventional LDAP schema stores roles in a group, and membership is specified with a `member` attribute on the role.
 The MoH LDAP does not store roles, instead each user specifies their role as a text attribute.

 For example, a conventional schema specifies roles like this (taken from an [Keycloak example LDIF](https://github.com/keycloak/keycloak/blob/master/examples/ldap/ldap-example-users.ldif)):
 ```